Frequently asked questions

 1-2 days for screening travel and appointment.

-1 local monitoring appointment prior to start of injectable medications
+1 local monitoring (near your home) appointment prior to start of injectable medications.

 1 appointment for the egg retrieval procedure.

-1 appointment for a follow up, to make sure you are recovering well, as needed.
+1 local appointment (near your home) for a follow up, to make sure you are recovering well, as needed.

 Once the follicles appear to have reached maturity, you will then be required to administer one final injection of a “trigger” medication, exactly 36 hours prior to your Egg Retrieval procedure.
 This hormone “triggers” a release of the eggs from the walls of their follicles, so that they can be properly harvested from the ovaries.